 Group Tutorial Sessions

-Writing Tutorials provide information and skills development for a particular writing topic such as APA, grammar, literature reviews, or paragraph structure.
+Writing Group Tutorials provide information and skills development for a particular writing topic such as APA, grammar, literature reviews, or paragraph structure.
 These tutorials are most frequent at the start of the semester, but you are welcome to email us with requests for tutorials later in the semester as well.

 Feedback by Email

 Students may email a paper once per assignment for feedback from a writing coach and once for feedback from a content specialist (500-level courses).
 For example, if you receive feedback from a writing coach on SOWK 536 Assignment #1, you cannot submit Assignment #1 again for feedback from a writing coach.